 They’re just one of those things that require very little thought and usually, everyone loves them, so they’re a “no-brainer” when it comes to feeding a large group.

 Now, don’t get me wrong… a brat on the grill is superb.
-But when it’s raining or there’s 10 ft. of snow on the ground, this gal’s not going outside to use the grill.
+But when it’s raining or there’s 10 ft. of snow on the ground, this gal’s not going outside to use the grill, and I prefer oven baked recipes.

 How to Cook Brats in the Oven